maartenl/Land-of-Karchan/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+It contains the frontend of the Land of Karchan website that is used for the Player to configure his settings and characteristics of his avatar.

+The frontend is consequently copied to a war file and deployed to glassfish.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.